palbock/RedHat/Setup.md

 Install the following list of plugins, and all the recommended plugins, for Jenkins.

-..* Nexus Artifact Uploader
+* Nexus Artifact Uploader
-..*Nexus Platform Plugin
+*Nexus Platform Plugin
-..* Pipeline
+* Pipeline
-..* Pipeline Utility Steps
+* Pipeline Utility Steps
-..* Publish Over SSH
+* Publish Over SSH
-..* SonarQube Scanner for Jenkins
+* SonarQube Scanner for Jenkins
-..* SSH Plugin
+* SSH Plugin

 # Jenkins pipeline